ascartabelli/lamb/README.md

 ## <a name="recent_changes"></a> Recent changes
 You can also check the [full changelog](https://ascartabelli.github.io/lamb/changelog.html).

+- **v0.53.0 - *2017/03/30***
+  - **API change**: unfilled placeholders in functions built with `asPartial` now assume an `undefined` value
+  - **API change**: `range` now converts to number its parameters and will return an empty array if the specified range is invalid
+  - **API change**: `difference` is now a binary function and returns a result without duplicates
+  - Changed the name of the property holding the library's version
+  - Added the possibility to use custom placeholders in partial application

 - **v0.52.0 - *2017/03/17***
   - **API change**: `partial` is no longer variadic and accepts a function and an array of arguments instead
   - **API change**: `getArgAt` and all array accessors now convert their index parameter to integer